 Tom’s relational approach involves exploring the different ways in which we represent ourselves.
 He believes in engaging the imagination and doesn’t have one fixed approach.
 Each therapy is a new beginning.

 Tom’s first novel, The Wisdom of Uncle Kasimir, was published by Bloomsbury in 2006 and his second, The Eleventh Letter, was published by Dodo in 2016.
 He has published various stories and articles and written regularly for Independent on Sunday.

 ADV DIP Humanistic Integrative Counselling, Practitioner Skills for eating disorders, BACP (accred)

 Clare is a qualified .
 She has worked at Charter for many years and is the Clinical Co-ordinator.
 She has a lot of experience working with family members and she is responsible for all assessments.
 Clare has worked in health care for several years and has previously worked as an Auxiliary Nurse prior to starting a career in the field of addiction.
 Clare has experience working in detox and secondary care treatment centres.
 She has worked in both residential and outpatient treatment centres.

 Clare has a wealth of experience in the field of eating disorders and addiction, and has toured schools and colleges giving talks on eating disorders and self-harming.
 She has worked in both the public and private sectors of the addiction treatment field.
 Clare is a PruHealth recognised treatment provider.

 PGDip in Psychotherapy & Counselling

-Tanya grew up in France and the UK and received a BA from UCL (French and Italian Lit) and a BSC from business school in Paris.
-She had a career in the art and fashion world in the UK and abroad before turning to a vocational career in mental health.
-She is currently working on a dissertation towards her MA while doing an Advanced Diploma in integrative therapy and lives in London with her two children.
+Tanya grew up in both France and the UK and received a BA from UCL in French and Italian Literature and went to business school in Paris.
+She had a career in fashion and art in the UK and abroad before turning to a vocational career in mental health.
+She currently lives in London with her two children.